Hexheld/hexheld-docs/MD/Power Noise.md

 The slope channel generates timbres with an accumulator and slope offsets.
 The slope waveform is divided into 2 portions each with a programmable length, offset, and flags.
 An amplitude modulation feature exists for the noise channels which uses the slope accumulator level.

 The PCM channel is an 8-bit [DAC](https://en.wikipedia.org/wiki/Digital-to-analog_converter).
-The host CPU or DMA controller must supply the samples.
+The CPU or DMA controller must supply the samples.

 There are external audio inputs which are mixed along with the on-board sound channels.
-On Hexheld in particular, these are signals coming from the inserted Hexridge.
+These are signals coming from the inserted Hexridge.

 The output is stereo.
 While channels are mono, volume controls are provided separately for the left and right sides, allowing for stereo balancing of channels.
 Apart from this design choice, there are 2 external audio inputs: one for left and one for right.